U.S. News Rankings

 |SAT/ACT scores must be received by||August 15|

-The student-faculty ratio at Texas Wesleyan University is 15:1, and the school has 72.5 percent of its classes with fewer than 20 students.
-The most popular majors at Texas Wesleyan University include: Business, Management, Marketing, and Related Support Services; Education; Multi/Interdisciplinary Studies; Psychology; and Social Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 63.2 percent.
+The student-faculty ratio at Texas Wesleyan University is 15:1, and the school has 74.5 percent of its classes with fewer than 20 students.
+The most popular majors at Texas Wesleyan University include: Business, Management, Marketing, and Related Support Services; Education; Multi/Interdisciplinary Studies; Legal Professions and Studies; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 63.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Campus Info & Services

 Texas Wesleyan University offers a number of student services including nonremedial tutoring, placement service, and health service.
 Texas Wesleyan University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at Texas Wesleyan University, 90 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Texas Wesleyan University.